 Investments - The Company measures investments, including cost and equity method investments, at fair value on a nonrecurring basis when they are deemed to be other-than-temporarily impaired.
 The fair values of these investments are determined based on valuation techniques using the best information available and may include market observable inputs and discounted cash flow projections.
 An impairment charge is recorded when the cost of the investment exceeds its fair value and this condition is determined to be other-than-temporary.
-As of December 31, 2021, the investment in CaféX Communications, Inc., which consists of the Company's total \$15.6 million investment, was fully impaired to zero.

 Debt - The Company's debt consists primarily of the Company's Credit Agreement, which permits floating-rate borrowings based upon the current Prime Rate or LIBOR plus a credit spread as determined by the Company's leverage ratio calculation (as defined in the Credit Agreement).
-As of December 31, 2021 and 2020, the Company had \$791.0 million and \$385.0 million, respectively, of borrowings outstanding under the Credit Agreement.
-During 2021 and 2020, borrowings accrued interest at an average rate of 1.3% and 1.6% per annum, respectively, excluding unused commitment fees.
+As of December 31, 2022 and 2021, the Company had \$960.0 million and \$791.0 million, respectively, of borrowings outstanding under the Credit Agreement.
+During 2022 and 2021, borrowings accrued interest at an average rate of 3.1% and 1.3% per annum, respectively, excluding unused commitment fees.
 The amounts recorded in the accompanying Balance Sheets approximate fair value due to the variable nature of the debt based on level 2 inputs.

 Derivatives - Net derivative assets (liabilities) are measured at fair value on a recurring basis.
 The portfolio is valued using models based on market observable inputs, including both forward and spot foreign exchange rates, interest rates, implied volatility, and counterparty credit risk, including the ability of each party to execute its obligations under the contract.
-As of December 31, 2021, credit risk did not materially change the fair value of the Company's derivative contracts.
+As of December 31, 2022, credit risk did not materially change the fair value of the Company's derivative contracts.

-The following is a summary of the Company's fair value measurements for its net derivative assets (liabilities) as of December 31, 2021 and 2020 (in thousands):
+The following is a summary of the Company's fair value measurements for its net derivative assets (liabilities) as of December 31, 2022 and 2021 (in thousands):

-Fair Value Measurements Using J
+Fair Value Measurements Using

-Quoted Prices in Significant
+Active for Id As Quoted Prices in Active Markets for Identical Assets (Level 1) Significant Unobservable Inputs (Level 3) At Fair Value

-Active Ma kets Other Sign ificant

-for Identi cal Observable Unob servable

-Assets 5 Inp outs In puts

-(Level 2 L) (Lev /el 2) (Le vel 3) At Faiı r Value
+Cash flow hedges \$ \$ 115 \$ \$ 115

+Fair value hedges 205 205

+Total net derivative asset (liability) \$ \$ 320 \$ \$ 320

+Fa g

+Quoted Prices in Active Markets for Identical Assets (Level 1) Significant Other Observable Inputs (Level 2) Significant Unobservable Inputs (Level 3) At Fair Valu

 Cash flow hedges \$ \$ (62) \$ \$ (62)

 Fair value hedges 198 198

 Total net derivative asset (liability) \$ \$ 136 \$ \$ 136

-Fair Value s Using

-Quoted Prices in Significant

-Active Markets Other Significant

-for Identical Observable Unobservable

-Assets Inputs Inputs

-(Level 1) (Level 2) (Level 3) At Fair Value

-Cash flow hedges \$ - \$ 11,390 \$ - \$ 1 1,390

-Fair value hedges (15) (15)

-Total net derivative asset (liability) \$ - \$ 11,375 \$ - \$ 1 1,375

-The following is a summary of the Company's fair value measurements as of December 31, 2021 and 2020 (in thousands):
+The following is a summary of the Company's fair value measurements as of December 31, 2022 and 2021 (in thousands):

+Fair Val ue Meas urements Us ing

+Active Iden ed Prices in Markets for tical Assets Level 1) Observ icant Other vable Inputs evel 2) Significant Unobservable Inputs (Level 3)

+Assets •

+Derivative instruments, net \$ \$ 320 \$

+Deferred compensation plan asset 25,046

+Contingent consideration 5,724

+Total assets \$ 25,046 \$ 320 \$ 5,724

+Liabilities

+Derivative instruments, net \$ \$ \$

+Contingent consideration Φ Ф φ (5,916)

+Total liabilities \$ \$ \$ (5,916)

+Redeemable noncontrolling interest \$ \$ \$ (55,645)

-AS OF December 51, 2021 Fair Value Measurements Using
+· Fair Value Measurements Using

-Active Ident tive Markets for lentical Assets (Level 1) (Level 2) Unc gnificant observable Inputs Level 3)
+Acti oted Prices in ve Markets for ntical Assets (Level 1) Obse ficant Other rvable Inputs Level 2) Und gnificant observable Inputs Level 3)

 Assets

 Derivative instruments, net \$ \$ 136 \$

+Deferred compensation plan asset 28,572

-Total assets \$ - \$ 136 \$ -
+Total assets \$ 28,572 \$ 136 \$

 Liabilities

-Deferred compensation plan liability \$ \$ (30,012) \$

-Derivative instruments, net - -
+Derivative instruments, net \$ \$ \$

-Contingent consideration - (9,600)
+Contingent consideration (9,600)

-Total liabilities \$ \$ (30,012) \$ (9,600)
+Total liabilities \$ \$ \$ (9,600)

 Redeemable noncontrolling interest \$ \$ \$ (56,316)

-Fair Value Measurements Using

-Quoted Prices in Active Markets for Identical Assets (Level 1) Significant Other Observable Inputs (Level 2) Unc gnificant observable Inputs Level 3)

-Assets (

-Derivative instruments, net \$ \$ 11,375 \$

-Total assets \$ \$ 11,375 \$ -

-Liabilities

-Deferred compensation plan liability \$ \$ (23,858) \$

-Derivative instruments, net -

-Contingent consideration - (18,032)

-Total liabilities \$ \$ (23,858) \$ (18,032)

-Redeemable noncontrolling interest \$ \$ \$ (52,976)

 Deferred Compensation Plan - The Company maintains a non-qualified deferred compensation plan structured as a Rabbi trust for certain eligible employees.
-Participants in the deferred compensation plan select from a menu of phantom investment options for their deferral dollars offered by the Company each year, which are based upon changes in value of complementary, defined market investments.
-The deferred compensation liability represents the combined values of market investments against which participant accounts are tracked.
+The plan assets are invested in a variety of equity and bond mutual funds.
+The deferred compensation asset represents the combined fair value of all the funds based on quoted values and market observable inputs.